lukee11/Capstone_Project_Group_B/README.md

-# Capstone_Project_Group_B - Algorithmic Trading
+# Capstone_Project_Group_B - Algorithmic Trading with statistics instead of emotion
 Prepared by:  Jacky Hong, Paaras Dhaliwal, Shavan Patel and Luke Evans.

 ![[head.jpg]](images/head.jpg)

 ## Overview
 This project evaluates different technical analysis trading strategies through quantitative testing to understand if we can add value compared to random.
-A work in progress with an end goal to create a rule-based trading strategy using a scientific approach.
+A work in progress with an end goal to create and implement a rule-based trading strategy using a scientific approach.

 ## Usage
 To create a framework and method to approach quantitative testing on various financial assets.
 This allows you to quantify the results, validate performance, help with cognitive biases, and know your signals to assist with position sizing and management.